j0ly/FirstProject/README.md

 ### OWASP ZAP
 Usage instructions:

-In OWASP ZAP, take note of the proxy port number, which can be seen from the "Tools / Options... / Local Proxy" menu.<br>
+1. In OWASP ZAP, take note of the proxy port number, which can be seen from the "Tools / Options... / Local Proxy" menu.<br>
-In the browser:<br>
+2. In the browser:<br>
-- modify the proxy settings to match that port.
+  * Modify the proxy settings to match that port.
 The proxy server address should be 127.0.0.1.<br>
-- **Don't use proxy for addresses starting with: https://***<br>
+  * **Don't use proxy for addresses starting with: https://***<br>
 Note that this will simulate the real man-in-the-middle situation, as the attacker would not be able to see what happens inside a SSL connection (unless the victim ignores the sertificate warning, of course).
 It would also simulate an unsecured WIFI eavesdropping situation.